 Over half a million people fled from the Rakhine State of Myanmar to Cox’s Bazar in 2017 in search of safety.

-Khaled took leave from his role and accepted the post as the programme manager of the response.
+Khaled took leave from his role and accepted the post as the head of operations for the response.
 He is now providing life-saving emergency humanitarian assistance to thousands of people every day.

 Khaled, and countless people like him, follow a simple mantra as they journey from one land to another – create a beautiful world, guided by a love for humanity.